 It requires force of arms to enforce a morality.
 So it may have taken advisers of the state to create a more moral citizenship (in the modern sense), some of whom, with foresight, may have wanted to ‘clip the wings of the eagle’ as it were, probably in a very straightforward way, some of them being military themselves.
 But this underestimates the brotherhood and intelligence even of the brutish, who after all must retire in their earned acres, and wouldn’t want to be murdered just when they thought they could relax.

 As political or social life seems to close in, never stop reasoning, putting forth the case for thinking and caring.
-A climate of opinion cannot help but alter the land about which it gathers.
+A climate of opinion alters the ecosystem.
 Living in one way, being seen, saying the right thing – all these things are sparks to ignite clouds of change in some, fires of resistance in others.

-When we seem to be losing the political fight, we should double down on the cultural fight.
+It has been said, I’m sure, that when we seem to be losing the political fight, we should double down on the cultural fight.
 This way when the political fight intensifies, we start from a firmer base.
 The cultural fight is harder to reverse, harder to redirect and mollify.
 It is, after all, about letting people reason for themselves.
-And once they can do this, it is very hard to make them stop.
+And once they can do this, the fight is half won.

 What does ‘free speech’ mean today, considering the fact that anyone can amplify their voice to speak through various means available at the fingertips?
 It means freedom to be a dick to others without them complaining.
-You use this slogan today, you demonstrate a kind of unworried love of the status quo, or an outraged commitment to it.
-Because it does not hurt the abused to say something that frees, that liberates.
+In that use of this slogan today, you demonstrate a kind of unworried love of the status quo, or an outraged commitment to it.
+Because it does not hurt the abused to say something that frees them, that liberates them.

 And of course there is this two-faced nature of the whole thing.
 I might say, for example, trans people deserve all the same rights and considerations as anyone else.
 Then they might deny some basic scientific facts and say – don’t be offended, it’s just free speech.
 When I proceed to say – I wasn’t offended, you shouldn’t say these things as they are demonstrably wrong, they double down, outraged, offended, shouting ‘free speech!’.
 There is only so much self-consciousness to go around, it seems.